nicholas22/propels/README.markdown

 ##Changelog

 ####1.0: Creation
-All LINQ methods have been ported
+All LINQ methods have been ported.
 Added extra methods: partition, unzip (these will be backported to jpropel)